Advertisements

 Axis and Plane in Human Body simplified

-Axis and plane describe the movement of human movement.
+Axis and plane describe human movement.
 Whatever movement we do or motion that takes place in our joint occurs in an axis and plane.
-For example, if I’m bending my forearm at the elbow we can define this motion at the elbow joint with an axis and plane.
+For example, if I’m bending my forearm at the elbow, we can define this motion at the elbow joint with an axis and plane.

 axes and planes of human body